c1ph3r-fsocitey/First_ROS2_Node_py/README.md

 ## About ROS 2 Node

-This is a ROS 2 Node made using python, which prints hello, with a number.
+This is a ROS 2 Node made using python, which prints hello, with a number using Object Oriented Programming

 The frequency of the printing is 2 Hz or 0.5 seconds